ericlatimer/nlp_project/README.md

 NLP Project README
 ===========

 MinorThird is the main program we use for the CRF experiments and it is quite large (100MB+).
 We did make changes so you’ll need to use our version.
 Also, running our experiments requires ~30MB of data.

 You have two options for running it.
 Option 1 allows you to simply run the scripts from my account, so no downloading necessary.
 Option 2 allows you to download our project folder which contains our modified MinorThird and our dataset and setup your environment and run the scripts.

 Option 1:
 	Run the scripts (no setup required):
 	CRF:
 		$  bash /u/elatimer/nlp_project/scripts/crf/all.sh
 		$  bash /u/elatimer/nlp_project/scripts/crf/meetingsTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/crf/randomTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/crf/newsgroupTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/crf/sriTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/crf/jobsTester.sh
 	RegEx:
 		$  bash /u/elatimer/nlp_project/scripts/regex/all.sh
 		$  bash /u/elatimer/nlp_project/scripts/regex/meetingTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/regex/randomTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/regex/newsgroupTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/regex/sriTester.sh
 		$  bash /u/elatimer/nlp_project/scripts/regex/jobsTester.sh

+	Viewing results:
 		At the end of each individual script you will see the overall span recall, precision and F1.
 The /u/elatimer/nlp_project/results directory contains the predicted spans as well as the standard ouput log.

 Option 2:
 	Download Project Folder